iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.2/report.md

 > Awesome<br> :date: __2020-11-29 17:52:04__

-> As with other users, this has stopped doing exposure checks since early November.
-I'm in touch with support but not getting anywhere quickly.
-Also just checked with other members of my household and all have stopped working, all on Android.
-Looks to be working after Nov 20 update.<br> :date: __2020-11-27 17:28:17__

 > It would be great for giving me peace of mind but it's not active in Alberta.<br> :date: __2020-11-24 22:27:40__

 > About time.
 Why doesn't the app communicate the restrictions and fines currently in my region?
 I would like a notification and a summary of what has changed<br> :date: __2020-11-21 18:41:30__

-> Not sure right now<br> :date: __2020-11-19 22:40:57__

-> Look at times.<br> :date: __2020-11-19 14:53:03__

-> I love the idea that you can be alerted but I think it needs some tweaking.
-When I open it it's red for 3 to 5 seconds then goes green<br> :date: __2020-11-18 16:18:14__